 Using Strategic Marketing to create a Vision

-Therefore, it is not good that a highly ambitious entrepreneur is usually dismissed for a crazy dreamer.
-But people will reject your ideas because this is how normal people behave, they won’t believe easily.
+It is not good that a highly ambitious entrepreneur is usually dismissed as a crazy dreamer.
+People are people and they will reject your ideas because this is how normal they are, they won’t believe you easily.

-A true entrepreneur goes after his/her vision or the crazy ambition against all odds.
-This ambitious vision of the entrepreneur serves as a great motivational force for his team.
+Therefore, a true entrepreneur must go after his/her vision or the crazy ambition against all odds.
+This ambitious vision of the entrepreneur serves as a great motivational force for his team later.
 There are many examples of entrepreneurs who have had such visions.

-Elon Musk is one such good example.
-When it comes to dreams or vision, Elon Musk outpeforms many!
+Elon Musk is one good example.
+When it comes to dreams or vision, Elon Musk outperforms many!

 Elon Musk is making this possible through his project, called SpaceX.
 His other ambitious but significant projects include Solar City and Tesla.
 Elon Musk is the epitome of a visionary entrepreneur.
 Perhaps some folk might even say he is better than the Steve Jobs and the Bill Gates of the world.

-We can say, Elon Musk is really good at technical subjects such as physics and computer programming etc. It was mostly due to his programming skills that he became a young millionaire and later a co-founder of Paypal.
+We can say, Elon Musk is very good at technical subjects such as physics and computer programming etc. It was mostly due to his programming skills that he became a young millionaire ,and later a co-founder of Paypal.
 The point here is that that vision of the entrepreneur is often linked to core competencies of the business (i.e what you do better).